tris-2237/DAA-CIA/README.md

 Alignment matrix is not possible to find using the traceback mechanism as prims kruskal and djikstra as we need the same sequence on both vertical and horizontal but we are taking two set of different sequences.

-### <B>DAA CIA2 DevelopING individual code base using the various evolutionary algorithms for weight optimization
+### <B>CIA2 Developing individual code base using the various evolutionary algorithms for weight optimization
 These algorithms used are:
 <ul>
 <li>Genetic Algorithm